How to Create an Employee Handbook: Complete Guide for Small Businesses

 The Acknowledgment Form

 Store acknowledgments securely.
-Digital storage with electronic signatures is increasingly common and makes retrieval easier than paper files.
+Digital storage with electronic signatures makes retrieval easier than paper files.
 At FirstHR, we built acknowledgment tracking directly into the onboarding workflow so new hires sign before their first day and the record is automatically stored.

 Existing Employee Rollout